CSS Masonry (alt proposal)

 Spans are clamped at layout time to the defined masonry tracks; there is no "implicit grid".

 4.1.
-Handling Ties During Filling: the masonry-fill property
+Precision During Filling: the masonry-slack property

-Value: <length-percentage> || reverse?
+Value: <length-percentage>

 Initial: 1em